Pallet wood is often used to make accent walls and furniture projects, but there are a few things to consider before you start building with pallets.

 Pallet wood is typically rough sawn which means it doesn’t have smooth faces like wood you would buy at a big box store.
 This means in order to get pallet wood ready to build fine furniture it would need to be planned or sanded.
 A planer is a great tool, but it’s a little pricey if your goal for using pallet wood is to save money.
 Again, be sure to remove all of those nails.
 Nails are not kind to planer knives.

 If you plan to sand your pallet wood get ready to do lots of sanding.
 As I mentioned earlier most pallets are made with hardwoods like oak.
 Have you ever sanded oak?
 It doesn’t sand nearly as easily as a softwood like pine does.
-Looking for sanding hints and tips?
-Be sure to check out my How to Sand your Furniture Project for Flawless Finish post.

 Another consideration for using pallets for building fine furniture is the length of pallet wood is typically short.
 This means for bigger furniture projects you’ll need to piece lumber together or possibly use wood from a source other than a pallet.